 I often suffer from insecurities, but I stop myself and think about what I’m worth.
 My worth as a human being does not change according to things people say about me or how they treat me.
 I want you to remember this as well.

-One of the causes of fear that can really limit your life is perfectionism.
+One of the things that cause fear that can really limit your life is perfectionism.
 If you think it’s important to be perfect, then any failure would be devastating.

 So, if you sense an event would cause you to make mistakes, then you will not go to that event.
 You might not even date certain people in fear that they would see your imperfections.
 It can be quite crippling actually.